DevMountain/node-auth-afternoon/README.md

 ### Summary

-In this step we are going to write a function called `getGitAccessToken` that takes in the `authAccessTokenResponse` from the previous step as a parameter. within this function we will build an object that will allow us to send the `authAccessTokenResponse` in the headers of an `axios.get` request we will make to Auth0s API requesting the github API `access_token`.
+In this step we are going to use the Auth0 access token from the previous step to fetch an access token token for use with GitHub.
+It will allow us to make REST calls to GitHub on behalf of the user.

 ### Instructions

-* Open `server/index.js`.
+* Under the `fetchAuth0AccessToken` function, write another function and call it `fetchGitHubAccessToken`.
+This function will accept a parameter (i.e the return value from the previous step) that we'll call `auth0AccessTokenResponse`.
-* Write a function and call it `getGitAccessToken`, this function will accept a parameter (i.e the response from the previous steps function) that we will call `authAccessTokenResponse`
+* Within the function, create an object and call it options.
-* within the `getGitAccessToken` function, create an object and call it options.
+  * This object has one property called `headers` which is equal to an object with the property `authorization`.
-* this object has one property called `headers` which is equal to an object with the property `authorization`
+  * Set the `authorization` property equal to `Bearer ${auth0AccessTokenResponse.data.response}`.
-* Set the `authorization` property equal to `Bearer ${authAccessTokenResponse.data.response}`
+* Next, underneath the object in the same function return a promise in the form of an `axios.get` to `https://${process.env.REACT_APP_AUTH0_DOMAIN}/api/v2/users/${req.session.user.sub}`.
+Note how we're using the `sub` mentioned in the previous step to indicate that we want an oauth token for that user.
-* Next, underneath the object in the same function return a `Promise` in the form of an `axios.get` to `https://${process.env.REACT_APP_AUTH0_DOMAIN}/api/v2/users/${req.session.user.sub}` (we need the id of the user in Auth0's system which we attached to req.session.user, this id is attached to the `sub` property)
+  * Pass the `options` object as the second argument to `axios.get`.
-* the options object should be attached to your get request as the second parameter (i.e. after the path)
+  * Remember, the options object is not the same thing as sending a body.
+Every axios request can accept an options parameter so you can change what is in the headers.
+Read more here on the structure for axios in the [Axios Docs](https://github.com/axios/axios#request-method-aliases).
-  * (Remember, the options object is not the same thing as sending a body, every axios request can accept an options parameter so you can change what is in the headers read more here on the structure for axios <a href="https://github.com/axios/axios#request-method-aliases">Axios Docs</a>)
+  * Using an `authorization` header with a value that starts with `Bearer` is a common way of sending credentials in REST calls.

 ### Solution